iromero25/basic-redux/README.md

 Look at the [official docs](https://webpack.js.org/concepts/targets/) where this is documented.

 ## server
-I am avoifing using `babel-node` to run the server as it is mentioned in the [babel docs](https://babeljs.io/docs/en/babel-node) that it should be avoided in production since the library is heavy.
+I am avoiding using `babel-node` to run the server as it is mentioned in the [babel docs](https://babeljs.io/docs/en/babel-node) that it should be avoided in production since the library is heavy.
 Since we take care of compiling the `server.ts` file into javascript code in the `dist` file, then `node` can be used to run the server.

 ## notes on dependencies